-One of the joys of the San Francisco holiday season 50 or 60 years ago was the arrival of Santa Claus.
+One of the joys of San Francisco’s mid-20th century holiday season was the arrival of Santa Claus.
 Not down the chimney on Christmas Eve, but weeks earlier, down Powell Street on a cable car.
 Along with thousands of San Franciscans of a certain age, I (Rick Laubscher, Market Street Railway president) remember it well.

-The photo above is before my time.
-Based on the license plate of the car at right, it is somewhere between 1948 and 1950.
+The photo above dates to around 1949.
 You can see that the procession contained more than just Santa.
 There’s a clown peering out from the rear platform and a horseback rider with the world’s biggest sombrero (Feliz Navidad!).

 The shot below comes from the late 1950s.
 Looks somewhat scaled down from earlier years.
 The roof just looks like a cable car roof instead of the Beach Blanket Babylon hat we see above.
 No visible clown, no sombrero guy.
 But hey, it’s all about Santa anyway, right?

 Oh, a trivia point: Santa always used the same cable car: Car 504, with a specially-strengthened roof to support Santa and the loudspeakers and decorations.
 That car was retired in the mid-1990s, but in true San Francisco fashion, it has taken on a new and useful life.
 Muni leased it to the San Francisco Giants, where it can now be seen from everywhere in the ballpark, sitting proudly on the centerfield concourse, renumbered 44 to honor Willie McCovey.
-(Powell car 24, still in operation, was dedicated to Willie Mays last year).
+(Powell car 24, still in operation, has been dedicated to Willie Mays).

 Happy holidays from Market Street Railway!